Egg Cake Recipe

 ricotta cheese (15 oz container)

 Preheat oven to 350 degrees.
-Brush a 9 inch layer cake pan, or a 5 by 9 inch loaf pan with olive oil. ( I love Chicago Metallic's biscotti pan, measures 6 by 12 inches) Melt butter 30 seconds in microwave and then add the vanilla and juice to it and set aside.
-Whisk the flour and measure 1 cup.
-Sprinkle with the salt and set aside.
-In batter bowl with electric mixer, beat the eggs with the sugar for about 4-5 minutes or until the mixture is very thick and more than double in bulk.
-Turn mixer to low speed and gently add the flour, salt and the butter mixture.
+Brush a 9 inch layer cake pan, or a 5 by 9 inch loaf pan with olive oil, or if you have an oval baking dish use it.
+In glass measuring cup, melt butter 30 seconds in microwave and then add the vanilla, juice and salt to it and set aside.
+Measure out the flour and set aside.
+In batter bowl beat the eggs with electric beater until very well blended, and then gradually add the sugar.
+Beat at high speed for about 4-5 minutes or until the mixture is very thick and more than double in bulk.
+Turn mixer to very low speed and gently add the flour and the butter mixture.
 Blend gently, do not beat.
 Scoop into the oiled pan and bake for 25-30 minutes or until lightly browned.
-Allow to stand about 5 minutes before inverting onto a cutting board.
+Allow to stand about 10 minutes before inverting onto a cutting board.
 Cool completely.

 Recipe created 2009-04-07.